 Child Abuse and Neglect: As a child care center, all staff are required to report any suspected abuse or neglect to the county’s Child Protective Services (CPS) office.
 We must notify the proper authorities if we suspect that any child is being improperly treated.

-Child Arrival and Departure: In order to assure your child’s safety it is necessary for a guardian to bring his/her child into the center in the morning and together with your child greet the caregiver.
+Child Arrival and Departure: In order to assure your child’s safety, it is necessary for a guardian to bring his/her child into the center in the morning and together with your child greet the caregiver.
 In departing, it is necessary for the guardian to come into the center and notify the caregiver of his/her intention of taking the child home.
 In the event that the guardian is unable to pick up his/her child, we require a written notice from the guardian or a telephone call, stating who is responsible for taking their child home.
 Photo identification will be required if the person is not on the child’s emergency contact card, or if the teacher has never seen this person before.
 No one under 16 years of age is permitted to pick up a child from the center.

 Open Door: Parents are welcome to visit, observe, or to stay and play, unless restricted by a court order.
 If there is a court order restriction, we will need a copy of the order.
-Grandparents and other family members are also welcome to visit, we request that visits do not occur during rest periods as it can be disruptive to children during this time.
+Grandparents and other family members are also welcomed to visit, we request that visits do not occur during rest periods as it can be disruptive to children during this time.
 All visitors must provide photo ID when entering TGT.

 Child Attendance: Each parent is required to sign their child in and out on a daily basis.
 This can be done at the computer/entry system.
 At the time all forms are received, information will be used to create an account for your family along with instructions for entering the building.

-If your child is ill we request that you call the office to notify us of the absence for that day.
-If you know in advance of any absences please feel free to notify the office.
-If you would like to use a credit day please notify the office as we will not automatically credit your account for a day absent unless requested by you.
+If your child is ill, we request that you call the office to notify us of the absence for that day.
+If you know in advance of any absences, please feel free to notify the office.
+If you would like to use a credit day, please notify the office as we will not automatically credit your account for a day absent unless requested by you.

-If you are not at the center within one hour of your scheduled time we will place a call to your listed contact numbers.
+If you are not at the center within one hour of your scheduled time, we will place a call to your listed contact numbers.

-We do understand that there will be occasions beyond your control and you will be unable to pick up your child at the designated time.
+We do understand that there will be occasions beyond your control, and you will be unable to pick up your child at the designated time.
 Please notify us if you know you are running late so that we can ensure we have the proper staffing available and to let your child know that you are on your way.

 Arrival and Release: If parents wish to allow a school-age child to leave or arrive at the center unescorted, they must provide written authorization for this activity by completing DCF-104, “Alternate Arrival/Release Agreement.”
 School-age children who leave the center unescorted must be traveling to home, school or another activity where adult supervision is present.